ADR 0017: Restrict Dataset to items with matching dimensionality#

 Background#

-was conceived as a way to represent a collection of items with compatible dimension extents, but possibly different sets or subsets of dimensions.
+Dataset was conceived as a way to represent a collection of items with compatible dimension extents, but possibly different sets or subsets of dimensions.

-, which drops the restriction of compatible dimension extents but, unlike Dataset
+Recently we have introduced DataGroup, which drops the restriction of compatible dimension extents but, unlike Dataset, does in turn not provide support for joint coordinates.

-was triggered by a long series of cases where we realized that Dataset
+The addition of DataGroup was triggered by a long series of cases where we realized that Dataset is not useful and flexbile enough in real applications.

-is entirely useless, but it is not as useful as we had hoped.
+This is not to say that Dataset is entirely useless, but it is not as useful as we had hoped.

-is the representation of table-like data (or multi-dimensional generalizations thereof), in a manner similar to pandas.DataFrame
+One key area that is not covered by DataGroup is the representation of table-like data (or multi-dimensional generalizations thereof), in a manner similar to pandas.DataFrame.

 Finally, there have been discussions around structure-of-array data-types.

-could be used for this purpose, but the current semantics may be too complex for comfort.
+Dataset could be used for this purpose, but the current semantics may be too complex for comfort.

 Analysis#

-There are two possible ways of reasoning about Dataset
+There are two possible ways of reasoning about Dataset.

 Firstly, we may argue that while technically complex, the work has already been done, and the problems detailed below are encountered only in edge cases.

-Secondly, we can ask ourselves if we would have added Dataset
+Secondly, we can ask ourselves if we would have added Dataset in its current form and shape if we had DataArray and DataGroup.

 Concrete problems are: